 Experienced Attorney With Proven Stark Law Guidance

-Our Houston-based firm focuses the majority of its practice on health care law, allowing us to stay at the forefront of health care regulation issues.
+At my Austin-based firm, I focus the majority of my practice on health care law, allowing me to stay at the forefront of health care regulation issues.

 - The Stark Law: The federal Stark Law prevents doctors from referring patients to another entity for designated health services (DHS) under certain circumstances.
 Specifically, the physician cannot make the referral if the physician or a member of his or her immediate family is a part of a financial relationship with the entity to which the physician is making the referral.
 Exceptions to this rule exist, and an experienced Stark Law attorney can help you determine whether an exception applies to your situation.